m4sterbunny/NewPortfolio/source/pages/portfolio.rst

      - Lottie_ article
    * - Filespin
      - Filespin's project required case studies, blog articles, and a website content review.
 Their product offering can support many sectors; therefore, they needed to improve their SEO for multiple keywords.
-     - image_ delivery
+     - Image_ delivery
    * -
      -
      - DAM_ (digital asset management)
    * -
      -
-     - shopping_ for a DAM
+     - Shopping_ for a DAM
    * - Podbean
      - Podbean engaged me to write case studies, but when a high-value interview was passed my way, I simply had to write it up in 2 formats; a blog and a case study.
 John was happy with the outcome
-     - sticky_ listening
+     - Sticky_ listening
    * - oneclick
      - oneclick provides cloud SaaS options in the European market; they have had me write several articles which are translated into their target market languages.
      - Docker_